-Type of occupancy/activity upancy/activity Design sound level (LAeq) range 1
+Type of occupancy/activity Design sound level (LAeq) range

-Childc are A ctivity Areas 40 - 45
+Childcare Activity Areas 40 - 45

-Sleepi ng are eas 35 - 40
+Sleeping areas 35 - 40 35 - 40

 Medical Consulting Rooms 40 - 45

 Note 1. under consideration.
-When the sound level is occupying the space will become dissatisfied the lower level of the range, the inadequacy een found to be acceptable by most people for the space is greater than the upper level of the range most people with the level of the sound.
+When the sound level is occupying the space will become dissatisfied the lower level of the range, the inadequacy ren found to be acceptable by most people for the space is greater than the upper level of the range most people with the level of the sound.
 When the sound level is below of background sound to provide masking sound can become intermittent noise sources to cause distraction, annoyance,